 Other Cold Weather Running Gear

 A good running jacket is just one part of your fall or winter running ensemble.
 Don’t overlook the other basic necessities, such as a good running hat or the all-important running gloves to keep your hands warm and functional on those cold days.
 In fact, the right closet of cold weather running gear will keep you active on days when many decide it is too cold to be working out, so we did an entire piece on it here.
+Finally, your running sunglasses are an often-overlooked winter running item — the snow can be as blinding as a bright summer day.
 Be sure to check it out and drop us a line if you have any suggestions or questions.